 Buying software outside the company

 Off the shelf software means you are contracting a certain project or an entire business task to an external service provider that specializes in the service.
-Different problems require different solutions and different software outsourcing models.
+Different problems require different software outsourcing models.

 The leading reasons for outsourcing are:

 - Gain access to specific skills and knowledge.
-Outsourcing partners often have specialized knowledge and trained talents that are unavailable inside your own organization.
+Software development partners have specialized knowledge and trained talents that are unavailable inside your own organization.

 - Flexible team capacity and scalability.
 You can staff up projects to meet important deadlines without the financial commitment of hiring in-house employees.
 After you’ve delivered a project, you can easily switch back to an entirely in-house team.